-- 1. The decision of the West Virgini Health Care Authority improperly finds that an unmet need exists in the proposed service area.
+- 1. The decision of the West Virginia Health Care Authority improperly finds that an unmet need exists in the proposed service area.
 The West Virginia Code requires unmet need to be demonstrated prior to a CON application approval.
 (W. Va.
 Code § 16-2D-12(a)).
 A finding of unmet need is both required and necessary to comply with the legislative findings of the CON statute: preventing duplication of services and unnecessary waste of resources.
 (W. Va.
 Code § 16-2D-1).
-Village Caregiving was unable to provide any evidence of an unmet need in Putnam or Fayette County, as well as other counties in its proposed service area.
+Elder Aide was unable to provide any evidence of an unmet need in Putnam or Fayette County, as well as other counties in its proposed service area.
 Moreover, the record is riddled with evidence that there is no unmet need in these counties.
 In fact, the Authority's own expert, Tim Adkins, testified that there is no unmet need in Putnam and Fayette County. - 2.
 The Authority improperly relied on the West Virginia Health Care Need Methodology implemented in 2023.
 The Petitioners provided ample evidence that the calculations under this Need Methodology are arbitrary and capricious, and as such should not be relied on when making its determination of unmet need.
 The Authority not only relies on this arbitrary and capricious calculation, but it is also the only evidence it relies on.
 Absent its reliance on this improper method, the Authority lacks statutory power to grant this Application. - 3.
 The decision improperly found that granting the Application will not have a negative effect on the community by significantly limiting the availability and viability of other services or providers pursuant to the 2023 In-Home Personal Care services standards.
-(See D. R. 617).
+(Application Decision Transaction ID 72585270)1.
 The Petitioners provided ample evidence of the negative effects that approving this Application would have on PCAP and FCAP services.
 The Authority improperly disregarded this evidence or erroneously identified it as speculative. - 4.
 The West Virginia Health Care Authority's present and obvious bias toward granting Medicaid In-Home Personal Care Certificate of Needs is a clear abuse of its discretion and is in plain error. - 5.
+The WVHCA clearly erred by granting the underlying application while Elder Aide was actively in litigation with the state for Medicaid fraud, and for determining this evidence was irrelevant. - 6.
 The West Virginia Health Care Authority improperly, and in contradiction to West Virginia law, promulgated an arbitrary and capricious Need Methodology in 2023 for the purpose of determining need of services in each county.
 State law demands that this Need Methodology be abolished.